 Yes, WDS does have training available.
-If you are fresh out of school or would like to have a refresher, WDS will pair you up with one of our trainers to get you going.
+If you are fresh out of school or would like to have a refresher, WDS will pair you with a trainer to get your driving career started or back on the road.
 Average training is 4-6 weeks.

 Orientation takes place in Shepherd Michigan.
 Typically it is around 6 hours long.